 While machine countersinking the hole in the steel with the bench drill and the #40 countersink cutter mounted in the hex adapter (that I usually use for my deburring bit), I managed to break the pilot off the countersink cutter.
 This was because the steel piece was not held securely and the pilot jammed in the hole when it came up off the table and the hole being countersunk moved out of the vertical plane.
 That will mean that I can't countersink the R-916 rudder trailing edge until I replace the countersink cutter (or borrow one temporarily from someone else).

-The final solution I came across was from Dan Checkoway, whose own website is legendary.
-He says simply bend the flanges out until you can get at them and then bend them back again.
+simply bend the flanges out until you can get at them and then bend them back again.
 However, I wonder if the metal will be work-hardened by this process.
 In the end, I decided to partly follow Dan's advice.
 I gently parted the two flanges until I could just get the female pop-rivet die and nail into the last hole.
 The flange sprang partly back into position once the nail was in, leaving only a small 'permanent' deflection from its normal position.
 Once the dimple was made, I had to spring the flange slightly further out of position to get the nail head back out.
 However, after all the dimples were made, I was easily able to get the flanges back to square using the flanging tool. this picture shows a test rivet sitting in the last hole of the R-903.

 No comments: